 4. AIDA’S CHICKEN INASAL – Nenas Rose II, Father M. Ferrero St

-Right next to SM Bacolod, also a walking distance from our hotel, it was time for us to try the famous Chicken Inasal from AIDA'S!
-Manokan Country is like a heaven of Chicken Inasal, so many restaurants to choose from, but one of the most reccommended, is Aida's.
+Right next to SM Bacolod, also a walking distance from our hotel, it was time for us to try the famous Chicken Inasal from AIDA’S!
+Manokan Country is one of the many restaurants in Bacolod and is like a heaven for Bacolod Chicken Inasal, so many restaurants to choose from, but one of the most reccommended, is Aida’s.

 Restaurant opens at 9:00 am.
 We were right in front of their door as they opened.

 The place is pretty narrow but can definitely fit over a hundred people at one time.
 The famous Masskara Festival also is depicted in the interiors of the restaurant.
 I like that festive feel!